Cognigy/Documentation/docs/en/docs/live-agent/conversation/assist-bot.md

 - **Assist Bot** Flow, prepared to be able for Live Agent assistance.
     1. WebChat Endpoint, to enable communication between Live Agent and Assist Bot.

+How to create a Virtual Agent with main Flow for Live Agent, read the [Agents](../../ai/resources/agents/agents.md) documentation.
+How to create a Flow with Handover to a Live Agent, see - [Live Agent Setup Handover Endpoint](../getting-started/live-agent-setup/live-agent-setup-handover-endpoint.md)

-###  Testing Webchat conversation and Handover to Live Agent
+##  Testing Webchat conversation and Handover to Live Agent

-To make sure that your main Flow is configured correct and provides a Handover to a Live Agent, do the following:
+To make sure that your created **Main** Flow is configured correct and provides a Handover to a Live Agent, do the following:

 1. Open the Webchat Endpoint Editor for the main Flow in your Cognigy.AI interface.
 2. Click **Open Demo Webchat**.